cdig/cd-module/README.md

 ### Improved Primitives
 We need to revisit what primitives we're using, why, and how: cd-row / cd-map / center-block / etc.

+### Runtime Performance
+* Remove not-visible pages from the DOM and halt execution of their scripts (might need to establish special APIs around this; thus, breaking change), to see if it helps perf on low-power devices like A5 iPads.

+### Narrower Public API
+A lot of the scripts available to cd-module v1 are implementation details (Pages, PageScrollWatcher, PageAudio, etc).
+We should go private by default, and only open things up for module developer's to use if need be.

 ### Crushing Issues
 * Better page locking.
 Activities should lock on themselves (rather than the cd-page they're inside of).
 You should be able to move the lock point to a different place in the markup.
 You should be able to create a lock point and trigger, which can be controlled from module code (eg: you have to click a button 5 times to unlock the next bit of content — not something that warrants a full cd-activity).
 * Etc (see issues added to the v2 milestone)

-### Runtime Performance
-* Remove not-visible pages from the DOM and halt execution of their scripts (might need to establish special APIs around this; thus, breaking change), to see if it helps perf on low-power devices like A5 iPads.

 # License